Can't find Software Update on Mac? Here are fixes

 Any sort of frustrating software-related issues on your computer, like if you can't update macOS, require you to get to the root of the issue.
 Otherwise, they'll keep cropping up over time.
 This is why you should scan through your system from time to time and perform regular system upkeep.

 I'm guilty of not taking care of my Mac's system sometimes, and I usually have to pay the price.
 If you don't have a regular maintenance plan in place just yet, the easiest way to start one is to use an app built for maintenance.
-One of the apps I've already mentioned, CleanMyMac X, can seamlessly conduct a variety of maintenance tasks that usually take a lot of time to do manually.
+One of the apps I've already mentioned, CleanMyMac, can seamlessly conduct maintenance tasks that usually take a lot of time to do manually.

 1. Instal and open the app on your Mac.

-CleanMyMac X also has a variety of other useful functions, including cleanup tools to keep your Mac spic and span and an application uninstaller and updater.
+CleanMyMac also has a variety of other useful functions, including the Cleanup tool to keep your Mac spic and span.

 How to update Mac with other ways